 Through all the “ism” in art and architecture, modernist design in architecture refers to the mid-century of the 20th century.
-So many buildings and residences set the stage for contemporary modern designs of today.
+So many buildings and residences set the stage for contemporary modern designs.
 Many of the iconic places so familiar to us have exerted incredible influences on current design to such a degree, that the postmodernist reaction has been to take its elements and add complexity and elaboration similar to the Baroque and Rococo changes from the Renaissance.
 In terms of modern style, modernist design suits small and tiny houses much more so than the flamboyance of the contemporary due to the emphasis on what I call direct design; that is, avoidance of unnecessary complications and details.

 Of that stated above, not all is entirely true.
 Due to the fact that the modernist impulse leads to experimentation and groundbreaking designs, not all modernist fabrications strictly adhered to the International Style such as in the design of the Glass House or the Farnsworth House.